Why Buy With Maralea?

 CLOSING COSTS – Typically this is an amount required for you to pay to ‘close’ the loan (the lender will make you aware of this amount and when it is due to be paid) and to pay for the closing services of the title company and the title policy (usually 1%-2% of the purchase price).

 Sudden breakdown of your home’s major systems and appliances can occur at any time.
-Colorado Home Warranty, Inc. offers services for homeowners that can help control the high cost of home repairs.
-Unlike your home owner’s insurance, where you may never file a claim for damages, you will use your home warranty service.
-Sooner or later, and at the most unexpected times, you will experiencefailures of your home’s major systems or appliances — a cost that can run into hundreds to thousands of dollars!
+A home warranty company. offers services for homeowners that can help control the high cost of home repairs.
+Unlike your home owner’s insurance, where you may never file a claim for damages or things like your water heater, furnace, or dishwasher are not covered, you will use your home warranty service.
+Sooner or later, and at the most unexpected times, you will experience failures of your home’s major systems or appliances — a cost that can run into hundreds or even thousands of dollars!

 I love first time buyers!
 This is why I chose real estate as a career.